-Welcome to the Nurse Education Program at SUNY CCC!
+Welcome to the Nurse Education Program at SUNY Corning!

 Graduates of the Nurse Education program are eligible to apply for the National Council Licensing Examination for Registered Nurses (NCLEX-RN).
 Upon successful completion of the exam, the graduate meets minimum standards according to the New York State Board of Nursing to practice as a Registered Nurse.